First Responsible Suppliers

 The meaning of First Responsible Supplier is contained in Section Five of the Container Refund Scheme Act 2022

-• Register your containers for approval via the product registry on our website (when the system opens).
+• Register your containers for approval

 What is a “Supply Agreement”?

 The Supply Agreement is a contract between each entity that is a supplier (as defined under the Container Refund Scheme Act 2022 (and Regulations) and Scheme Coordinator.
-It also consists of two ancillary documents which each such entity is also required to enter into, the First Responsible Supplier Side Deed and the Accession Deed Poll.
+It also consists of two ancillary documents which each such entity is also required to enter into, the Supplier Side Deed and the Accession Deed Poll.
 The terms of each of these documents have been approved by the State.

-Supplier Agreements
+Supply Agreements

 Who needs to enter these agreements?